 If you're a WordPress novice, it might be worth taking out the plan for an initial year, claiming your free domain and taking the time to learn how the blog works.
 When you time is up, renew if you're happy, or if you're not, use your knowledge and experience to find a better plan.

 1&1 IONOS isn't just about newbies, though: there's value for more demanding users, too.
 In particular, the Pro plan gives you 5 managed Wordpress sites, 200GB SSD storage space, 50 databases (1GB max), and 500 email accounts.
-Bonus features include a CDN and SiteLock malware scanning, and the price looks good at $9.80(£6.99) a month for the first year, $14(£9.99) on renewal.
+Bonus features include a CDN and SiteLock malware scanning, as well as RailGun content delivery network, and the price looks good at $1(£0.75) a month for the first six months, $15(£11.50) on renewal.

 Best all-rounder host

 Choosing the best WordPress hosting package can seem like a complicated business, with a stack of low-level details and issues to consider.
 But it doesn't have to be that way.
 If you don't have special requirements then opting for a reliable web hosting company will get you capable mid-range products that can handle everything most users need.

 HostGator generally delivers powerful hosting plans for a fair price, and its managed WordPress range is no exception.
 Its Starter product may only cost $5.95 (£4.25) for three years, $9.95 (£7.10) afterwards, but you still get a free site migration, an SSL certificate, automatic malware detection and removal, unlimited email addresses and unmetered storage and bandwidth, and it can handle up to 100,000 visits a month.

 Ramping up to the high-end Business plan gets you more CPU power, support for up to three sites and 500,000 visits a month, yet still costs only $9.95 (£7.10) a month initially (first three years), $22.95 (£16.40) a month afterwards.